 Most of our customers don’t realize that just moving a sink, an appliance, or a doorway can dramatically improve an entire kitchen and incur little or no addition construction costs.
+Just moving a sink, appliance or doorway is such a great investment.
 A kitchen renovation includes installing flooring, drywall, lighting, cabinetry, backsplash, molding, fixtures and appliances.
 Changing the location of a sink or appliance rarely impacts the total construction costs.
 Even moving a doorway which might cost $500 could be offset by design improvements that make the cabinetry more standard and less expensive.

 Many choices make kitchens expensive but improving the layout is not one of them.
 Homeowners frequently select a door style that is 25% to 40% more than that of a similar less expensive style.
 Adding a glaze to cabinetry generally adds 10% or more to the cost.
 Higher price level granite, quartz, soapstone, or marble countertops can cost thousands more than similar looking selections that wear equally well.

 Upgrading appliances can have the greatest impact on a kitchen budget.
 But all these expenses have a very limited effect on what the finished kitchen looks like.
 For example, the difference between a stainless-steel shallow depth GE profile refrigerator costing $3,000 or a Sub-Zero costing $9,000 is barely noticeable.
 Good designers want to see you get the most for your money and will suggest similar, less expensive options.